mrtolkien/kindle_to_notion/README.md

   - The full book name is put in a callout at the beginning of the page
 - The book author gets his own callout block
 - Inside the page each clip is its own [quote block](https://www.notion.so/help/writing-and-editing-basics#types-of-content), finished with an inline date referencing the capture day
+- Each quote gets tagged with the clipping date/time, using the machine's local timezone

 - There can only be 100 blocks in a Notion page so this program won't work if you have over 100 quotes for a book